Working after your studies

 If you're completing a PhD, you can stay for three years.

-Eligibility for the Graduate route
+Eligibility for the Graduate visa

-• a professional law course, or
+- a professional law course, or

-NTU Academic Registry will check your eligibility to apply for the Graduate route visa.
+NTU Academic Registry will check your eligibility to apply for the Graduate visa.
 We'll only do this once your final results are confirmed.

 If you're eligible to apply, we'll notify UKVI.
 You'll get an email once we've done this, plus a reminder of your original CAS number.
 You need this email before you can apply.
 Please allow 10 working days after your exam board results for us to send the email to you.

-• have outstanding tuition fee or accommodation debt
+- Have outstanding tuition fee or accommodation debt.

-• passed your course with a fall-back award, e.g. a PG Diploma instead of an MSc
+- Passed your course with a fall-back award e.g. a PG Diploma instead of an MSc.

-• you don't study on a Student visa, e.g. dependants etc.
+- Didn't study on a Student visa, e.g. dependants etc.

 Students with resits